 For many families, financial fit is a key part of the college list building process.
 These families realize that being able to afford the cost of attending a college is at least as important as being admitted.
 They arm themselves with information about their family budget, financial aid practices, and where their student is likely to receive substantial financial aid.
-Read on and you can join the ranks of informed and prepared families.
+Read on and you can join the ranks of informed and prepared families by asking what will college cost as part of creating a list of colleges to apply to.

 When weighing the cost of attending a college, it’s important to consider both the direct costs, what you pay directly to the college, and indirect costs, other expenses that come from being a college student.
 Tuition, fees, housing, food, and books are examples of direct costs.
 Transportation, bedding and other dorm supplies, entertainment, clothing, toiletries, computers, laundry, club & activity costs, and fraternity/sorority expenses are examples of indirect costs.
 Some colleges make a reasonable effort to estimate the overall cost of attendance, but it pays to look at the assumptions.
 James Madison University, for example, includes transportation, personal costs, and even loan fees in their cost of attendance estimate.
 But students who live far from Virginia might find the estimated travel costs too low, and students with more expensive entertainment and recreation interests may find they have to boost their personal expenses costs at most of their colleges.